grpc/grpc-go/environment_variables.md

 *   `GOOGLE_CLOUD_PROJECT`

     The GCP project ID to report observability data against.
-If unset, the project ID is taken from the default credentials.
+Only consulted when the observability configuration does not specify `project_id`.
+If this variable is also unset, the project ID is taken from the default credentials.

 ## CSM observability